 The USA is full of large cities, but there is not much difference between the trend in satellites and ground stations there.
 Frank’s approach could explain this — most of the growth in human population has come in regions like Africa, not the USA.

 He figured that if we compare satellite records to ground stations and see if there is a divergence, we might be able to see an indicator of UHI.
-The info coming out of satellites ought not be affected as populations expand, but the ground stations are often [...]
+The info coming out of satellites ought not be affected as populations expand, but the ground stations are often near population centres and they gradually get surrounded with [...]

 Vostok, Antarctica, Photo: Michael Studinger 2001